Cockatoos don't fly in formation.

 He can put in his beak, food enough for a week,

-BUt I'll be d--d if I see how in Helican.
+But I'll be d--d if I see how in Helican.

 Postmarked: Comstock, Michigan; March 2025